 How to make a complaint

-Our complaints flowchart shows how your complaint will be handled.
+Please refer to our Complaints Policy to understand how your complaint will be handled.

 The CCG's Commitment to You

 - To acknowledge your complaint in writing within 3 working days.
 If you email us with your complaint, please remember to include your postal address as well.

 - To maintain your confidentiality.
 If you are complaining on behalf of someone else, we will need their permission in writing to indicate that they are happy for you to make the complaint on their behalf and for it to be investigated.

 - To ensure your complaint is investigated by the right organisation.

 - To keep in contact with you when your complaint is about the CCG’s commissioning function, especially when the investigation is taking longer than expected.

 - To investigate and respond to you in writing within 25 working days when your complaint is about the CCG and its commissioning arrangements.
 If another organisation has accepted responsibility for investigating your complaint, they will follow their own policy for investigating complaints and responding to you.

 - To learn from your complaint and use this learning to improve services for patients and carers, in collaboration with providers and other CCGs